-For proposals within the same cycle, the proposal that stands to lose the proposed duplicate observation will normally not have access to the data from the other proposal until the proprietary period has expired.
+The JAO may consider the amount of time duplicated between the two proposals when determining whether or not a proposal is descoped.
+The proposal that stands to lose the proposed duplicate observation will not have access to the data from the other proposal until the proprietary period has expired.